suse-edge/nm-configurator/README.md

 # nm-configurator

-nm-configurator (or NMC) is a CLI tool which makes it easy to generate and apply NetworkManager configurations.
+nm-configurator (or nmc) is a CLI tool which makes it easy to generate and apply NetworkManager configurations.

 ## How to install it?

 ### Download from release

-Each release is published with NMC already built for `amd64` and `arm64` Linux systems:
+Each release is published with nmc already built for `amd64` and `arm64` Linux systems:

 ```shell
 $ curl -o nmc -L https://github.com/suse-edge/nm-configurator/releases/latest/download/nmc-linux-$(uname -m)